kf1day/ampere/README.md

 ### Asterisk Management Interface
-AMI also should be configured to accept connections and sent security events
+AMI also should be configured to accept connections and sent security- and system-level events.
+Sending the only events Ampere waits for may be useful.
+It can be made by specifying some `eventfilter` directives.

 #### Example of asterisk's *manager.conf*
 ```